Friday, February 16, 2018

 Oh, it's just too sad...

 Accessing the internet is somewhat of a challenge here.
-Power & internet come and go; rather like living in Delhi..
+Power & internet comes and goes; rather like living in Delhi..
 So, we do what we can, when we can.
 Today's a good day, so tomorrow may be better, or not!
 Photos as always to follow.
-And next report from the BVI...
+And next report from the BVI (hopefully)...

 Your Captain Speaking